 Driving in the winter brings with it additional challenges.
-Darker nights, heavy rain, and sometimes snow and ice.
-Just because there are new challenges, it doesn't mean you should stop, or delay, learning to drive, in fact the opposite is true.
+Darker nights, heavy rain, and sometimes snow and ice - and let’s face it, we live in the UK so there’s really no telling what kind of weather is coming next.
+Just because there are new challenges in the weather at this time of year, it doesn't mean you should stop, or delay, learning to drive.
+In fact, the opposite is true.
+Here’s why we think learning to drive in the winter is actually a good thing!

 Should I continue (or start) learning to drive in the Winter?

 In short; yes.
-We get it, when the evenings get dark we’d all rather be snuggled up on the sofa watching Christmas movies and digging into a takeaway, but after you pass your test you’ll still need to drive in the winter months.
-So whilst there are new challenges when driving in the winter months, it's vital that you learn how to get around them and get used to driving in adverse driving conditions.
+We get it, when the evenings get dark we’d all rather be snuggled up on the sofa watching Christmas movies and digging into a takeaway, but trading in the delivery pizza for some private practice every now and then is going to help you build up your skill and confidence for driving during harsh weather.
+Don’t forget - when you pass your test, you’re going to need to tackle these weather conditions, so you may as well get in practice with a supervising driver whilst you’re learning.
+Whilst there are new challenges when driving in the winter months, it's vital that you learn how to get around them and get used to driving in adverse driving conditions.
+Remember, if you’re getting in private practice with your parents, it’s likely they’ve dealt with driving in these conditions before, so they’ll be on hand with help and guidance to get you through it!

 What are the additional challenges?

-Whether you get behind the wheel as a learner in the winter or do it when you’ve passed your test the year later – you’re still going to have to tackle this weather (unless you hibernate for the winter, which doesn’t sound too bad!).
+Whether you get behind the wheel as a learner in the winter or do it when you’ve passed your test the year later – you’re still going to have to tackle this weather (unless you hibernate for the winter, which honestly, now we say it, doesn’t sound too bad!).
+We have lots of tips and advice tackling all of the above in our dedicated blog all about winter driving tips.

 Make sure your L plates are fitted correctly and are visible to other drivers.
 Bring some spares with you just in case they come off during your practice.
 Marmalade's magnetic plates, which are available to purchase directly from our Amazon site, are weather resistant and suitable for all weather types.
 Unsure of how to fit them?
 Check out our guide on everything you need to know about L plates!